Insula (building): Construction

 Other examples outside of Rome are the insulae at Ostia Antica.
 They provide an insight into what an insula may have been like during the second and third centuries AD.
 These particular structures at Ostia are also unique in that they show evidence of luxurious insulae.
 Due to the rarity of evidence today it is uncertain as to how common these luxury insulae were.
-The floor plan allows us to determine what constitutes one of these luxury insulae.
+The floor plan allows one to determine what constitutes one of these luxury insulae.
 Firstly, there is a rectangular living space called a medianum from which all the other rooms can be accessed.
-These attached reception rooms were different sizes at either end and were typically partitioned further into two separated rooms but sometimes remained each as one.
+These attached reception rooms were different sizes at either end and were typically partitioned further into two separate rooms but sometimes remained each as one.
 Large glazed windows allowed light into these rooms.
 These windows would often overlook a garden, courtyard or the street.
-On the adjacent sides of the medianum were the cubiculi, usually two of them.
+On the adjacent sides of the medianum were the cubicula, usually two of them.
 Larger insulae at Ostia suggest that the upper floors could have had kitchens, latrines, and even piped water.
 Further luxurious features seen in Ostia include ornate pilasters or columns decorating exterior doors to staircases leading up to the apartments.
-The decorations suggest that these particular Insulae probably housed wealthy individuals who lived there on a long term basis.
+The decorations suggest that these particular insulae probably housed wealthy individuals who lived there on a long-term basis.

-Simple two to four roomed apartments are also found in Ostia for the lower classes inhabiting an insula.
-As seen in the Casa Di Diana, the ground floor contains a narrow corridor with several poorly lit cells that lead to what is believed to be a shared living area.
-This type of insula can also be found at Capitoline Hill in Rome which may suggest that this particular design could have been a common solution to high housing demand at the time.
+Simple two to four-roomed apartments are also found in Ostia for the lower classes inhabiting an insula.
+As seen in the Casa di Diana, the ground floor contains a narrow corridor with several poorly-lit cells that lead to what is believed to be a shared living area.
+This type of insula can also be found at the Capitoline Hill in Rome which may suggest that this particular design could have been a common solution to high housing demand at the time.
 The latrine and cistern for drinking water also seem to be shared.
-This shared accommodation type meant for the lower classes was likely rented both by short term inhabitants and also acted as an inn for short-tenure or itinerant workers.
+This shared accommodation type meant for the lower classes was likely rented both by short-term inhabitants and also acted as an inn for short-tenure or itinerant workers.
 However, this is merely conjecture as there is no direct evidence to support whether they were shared, nor how many inhabited the space at a given time.